 - Polish Studies;

-- mathematics and related fields (e.g. physics, IT, finance and accounting);
+- Mathematics and related fields (e.g. Physics, Informatics, Finance and Accounting);

-The course is also addressed to teachers with less than 10-year experience in teaching who want to improve their teaching and educating competences.
+The course is also for those practicing teachers with up to 10-year work experience who want to improve their teaching and educating skills.

-The School of Education students may apply for a scholarship of up to PLN 2,000 a month.
-The financial support sponsored by the Polish-American Freedom Foundation allows to cover the costs of living over the period of studying.
-Thus the future students can focus on their development and they don’t have to worry about their financial situation.
+The School of Education students may apply for a scholarship of PLN 2,000 a month.
+Financial support funded by Polish-American Freedom Foundation allows to cover their costs of living.
+In 2019/2020 academic year 100% of students are getting scholarships.

-Those who live out of Warsaw can also obtain a free single room at a University of Warsaw residence hall.
+Those who reside outside Warsaw can also have a free single room at a University of Warsaw residence hall.
 More information on the scholarship program can be found HERE.

-A course at the School of Education takes 10 months – it starts in the third week of August and ends in the third week of June.
+A course at the School of Education lasts 10 months; it starts in the 3rd week of August and ends in the 3rd week of June.
 Its nature is unique: the course is postgraduate, yet full-time, the classes are held everyday from Monday to Friday.
 That is why the students can hope for such an attractive scholarship program.

-SE offers their graduates many advantages, such as the carefully prepared schedule of school internship, individual tutoring, and classes held in small groups with the emphasis on discussion and regular progress analyses.
-The graduates receive the University of Warsaw diploma and a teacher license for teaching a selected school subject at elementary and secondary schools.
+The studies offer many advantages, including carefully prepared program of internships, individual tutoring and small-group classes where emphasis is put on discussion and systematic progress analyses.
+The graduates get University of Warsaw diploma and license for teaching the chosen subject at both primary and secondary schools.
 They are also covered by a 2-year support program.
-That innovative course was created in cooperation with a reputable Teachers College Columbia University, New York.
+That innovative program was created in cooperation with renowned Teachers College Columbia University, New York.